The Miyaoka-Yau inequality for singular varieties with big canonical or anticanonical divisors

 \begin{lem}[{cf.~ \cite[Proposition 3.8]{Bou04}}] Let $X$ be a compact normal $\mathbb{Q}$-factorial analytic variety in Fujiki's class, and let $\alpha \in H^{1,1}_{BC}(X)$ be a psef class.
 Then $\alpha$ is big if and only if $P(\alpha)$ is big. \end{lem}

 \begin{proof} The proof is similar to \cite[Proposition 3.8]{Bou04}.
 The "if" part is clear.
 We prove the "only if" direction.
 Assume that $\alpha$ is big.
-Take a Kähler current $T \in \alpha$, and define a positive current
+Take a K\"ahler current $T \in \alpha$, and define a positive current